Summary

 Aligns Leader Activity With Business KPIs

-A well-designed performance bonus allows an MLM business to reward the metrics that matter most to long-term health of the company.
+A well-designed performance bonus allows an MLM business to reward the metrics that matter most to the long-term health of the company.
 It promotes:

 Qualified leader development